 If your condition has been diagnosed as ALS outside a major medical center or without extensive testing, it may be worth getting a second opinion.

-MDA-supported clinics and MDA/ALS centers are staffed by professionals who are highly skilled at diagnosing ALS and the conditions that resemble it.
+MDA Care Centers are staffed by professionals who are highly skilled at diagnosing ALS and the conditions that resemble it.

 - Brooks, B. R. El escorial World Federation of Neurology criteria for the diagnosis of amyotrophic lateral sclerosis. in Journal of the Neurological Sciences (1994). doi:10.1016/0022-510X(94)90191-0